DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

-Interviews regarding design workflows using GTI revealed that using GTI to achieve a desired outcome required a great amount of experience and/or troubleshooting, confirming challenge \ref{sec:C3}.
-Experienced users wrote longer prompts that described in detail exactly what they wanted to see in the image [P4, P5, P7], such as the descriptions of the context, human figure poses, action verbs, and lighting.
-A common iterative workflow described by 9 participants consisted of, first generating a large number of images per prompt and then narrowing it down to a single image that reflected their expectations [P1, P2, P4, P5, P6, P7, P9, P10, P11].
-Alternatively, 4 participants described an iterative process where they would use GTI for initial concept visualization, use GTI to modify specific features in the image, and then further refine images through external tools, such as Photoshop~\citep{adobephotoshop} [P1, P4, P5, P7].
-Users who did not exhibit as much familiarity with the tools and prompting typically were less satisfied with the results and less able to predict the content of the generated images prior to generation.
+Less experienced participants [P2,P3, P6, P12, P16] generated shorter and more generic prompts that did not describe a specific creative vision, providing insufficient \context for the model, and generally had less intuition for prompt outputs.
+For example, P6 would create short prompts such as ``\texttt{photo of a person in a pasture}'', without articulating the pose, style of the image, time period or context, and was surprised when the photos depicted modern day people, as opposed to historical photos of people in a pasture which they were expecting to see.
+Less experienced prompters would often only include the subject in their prompts (e.g., ``\texttt{ a family dinner}''), omitting the type of image (e.g., a photo, a painting, etc.) and were surprised when the model would create nonsensical outputs containing text that read \texttt{``family dinner''} and did not include people in the image.

-One expert user explained how they typically use external tools to generate the natural language prompts for their images based on reference image that they like. \begin{quote} ``\textit{If I find a unique art style I enjoy or an image that has been generated by a generative AI, I use a reverse image prompt, so put it in a search item and it will tell me the possible words that were used to generate that image.}''~--~P7 \end{quote} Comparing different workflows and approaches revealed there is substantial variation in sophistication when using GTI, that is developed through experience and iteration and poorly documented.
+In contrast, experienced users [P4, P5, P7, P11, P14] wrote longer prompts (i.e., several sentences and even paragraphs) with explicit descriptions of the \context (e.g., human figure poses, action verbs, and lighting).
+To author these prompts, P7 and P14 explained that they incorporate multiple techniques and tools\,---\,for instance, aligning their TTI prompt to the output of an image-to-text model fed with a reference image that they liked.
+In addition to prompting techniques, more experienced users also developed their own design exploration workflows, which consisted of first generating a large number of images per prompt and then narrowing it down to a single image that reflected their expectations [P1, P2, P4, P5, P6, P7, P9, P10, P11, P14, P15].
+Some participants described an iterative process where they used TTI for initial concept visualization, used TTI to modify specific features in the image, and then further refined images through external tools, such as Photoshop~\citep{adobephotoshop} [P1, P4, P5, P7, P14, P15, P16, P17].
+Ultimately, however, expert users described that, to ensure the models are able to reflect the worldview or stylistic quality they intended, they often needed to fine-tune their own models or use specialized models from the TTI community.
+For example, as P14 described \textit{``[to] create good artwork that represents a certain style you need a model that is 100\% created for that style [...] that has these heritages''}.